-The Indonesian destination of Sulawesi was an intriguing mystery to me before I touched down to explore the island with the Indonesian Ministry of Tourism and a group of fellow travel writers.
+The Indonesian destination of Sulawesi was an intriguing mystery to me before I touched down to explore the island in person.
 Sulawesi’s history reads like the pages of a dramatic novel; coloured by tales of pirates, Spice Wars, colonial clashes and civil struggles.
-Today, Sulawesi is an exciting frontier of a difference kind.
-It is an emerging tourist destination with something to tempt every traveller’s palate; from world class snorkelling and diving sites, to jungle trekking, eco tours and stretches of sand to rival the best in Bali.
+Today, Sulawesi, Indonesia is an exciting frontier of a difference kind.
+It is an emerging tourist destination with something to tempt every traveller’s palate; from world-class snorkelling and diving sites, to jungle trekking, eco tours and stretches of sand to rival the best in Bali.

 Arriving in Indonesia

 - I flew to from Brisbane via Sydney to Jakarta with Qantas.
 After a stop over in Jakarta we travelled on to Manado in the early hours of the following morning on Garuda.
 Garuda also offers direct flights from Bali to Manado, Palu or Makassar.
 Within Sulawesi we flew Wings Air from Manado to Palu (via Luwuk), Garuda Indonesia from Palu to Makassar and on to Maluku.
 There aren’t any direct international flights into Palu, just yet.